 Tax Deed is issued.
 A tax deed is a form of title given in the event property is sold to satisfy taxes; A tax deed carries no warranties and does not guarantee clear title.
 It is to the buyer's advantage to consult a real estate attorney in efforts to obtain clear title.

 Once a property is acquired at a Tax Deed Sale, is there a redemption period for the former property owner?

 The former owner will be allowed to pay the delinquent taxes, and the sale made void until the bid is paid in full.
-This process takes about 24 hours from the time of sale.
-In the event that this would happen, the cashier's check along with the deposit would be returned, or a refund issued to the successful bidder.

 The property may be redeemed by anyone with a legal interest in the property, such as the owner or mortgage company.

 What happens to the properties that do not sell at the auction?

 If the Tax Deed Applicant is an individual, and there are no bids at the sale, the applicant is required to accept the property by paying the additional costs of the documentary stamps, recording fees, and one-half the assessed value if the property is homesteaded.
 This must be made within 24 hours of the auction.
 If the Tax Deed Applicant is Broward County and there are no bids at the sale, the property is immediately placed on the list of Lands Available for Taxes (LAFT).

 NO. You MUST do your research!
 It is imperative that anyone interested in participating in the tax deed sale conduct extensive research including a full title and lien search prior to bidding on any properties.
 Otherwise, you could end up with a drainage ditch, a sign, condemned property, a stairwell, a heap of junk, a small strip of nothing, etc.